sphinx-doc/sphinx/doc/domains.rst

 The JavaScript domain (name **js**) provides the following directives:

-.. directive:: .. js:function:: name(signature)
+.. rst:directive:: .. js:function:: name(signature)

    Describes a JavaScript function, method or constructor.
 If you want to describe arguments as optional use square brackets as :ref:`documented